 Spiced Rosemary and Thyme Nuts

-Allow me to reintroduce you to a recipe that is a complete staple at our house during the holiday season.
+Allow me to introduce you to a recipe that is a complete staple at our house during the holiday season.

-With a mixture of warm cumin, fresh rosemary and thyme, sweet brown sugar and a touch of spicy cayenne, I’m going to go ahead and bet that you won’t be able to keep your fingers off of the baking sheet all warm from the oven.
+With a mixture of warm cumin, fresh rosemary and thyme, sweet brown sugar and a touch of spicy cayenne, I’m going to go ahead and bet that you won’t be able to keep your fingers off of em’ all warm from the oven.

 And did I mention that they also make your house smell all kinds of fantastic?!
 Breathe it in – that roasty, toasty, herby, holiday aroma!

-So, let me suggest a few ways for you to put them to use … now that I have you all convinced to make them, yes???
+So, let me suggest a few ways for you to put them to use:

 Snack time has never looked so good.

 Tips & Tricks For These Spiced Rosemary Nuts

 - While I completely dig the combo of fresh rosemary and thyme, I’ve also made these with all rosemary.
 Also FANTASTIC.